g-cqd/aemi-wp/readme.txt

 ## Copyright

-AeMi WordPress Theme, Copyright 2019 Guillaume COQUARD.
+AeMi WordPress Theme, Copyright (c) 2020 Guillaume COQUARD.

 AeMi is distributed under the terms of the GNU General Public License v3.0.

 ## License - GNU GPL 3.0 License

-### AeMi WordPress Theme Copyright © 2018-2019 Guillaume COQUARD
+### AeMi WordPress Theme Copyright (c) 2018-2020 Guillaume COQUARD

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.